d-rideout/MeleeWizard/doc/HouseRules.md

 7. Do most all wizards have to spend one spell slot to learn literacy talent?

 8. Surely it makes no sense for characters to gain xp from 4-die rolls during combat.

+9. TFT seems to neglect the weight of coins.
+A coin is about 25g.
+So 100 weigh 2.5 kg.
+Not negligible!

 ## Deviations from Official Rules:
 For the most part I want to stick as close as possible to the published